 Recommendation: Approval of taxes refunded by City Council

-Title of Item: Annual Board & Commission Presentations - Planning & Zoning Commission the City Council.
-The Planning & Zoning Commission is scheduled for October
+Title of Item:Annual Board & Commission Presentations - Planning & Zoning CommissionExplanation:Boards and commissions are annually scheduled to make brief presentations to the City Council.
+The Planning & Zoning Commission is scheduled for October 2022.